jdlopez/holydayapi/README.md

 Holiday REST API.
 Service to get a list of days excluded from work-calendar.

+**Bad news since 2022-08.
+Heroku is no longer free so active API will be disabeled.
+Code is valid anyway so you can build and install in your own infraestructure.**

+**If I find an alternative I'll post it here.**

+**See you soon**

 > Because new Google's policy about GAE apps, no free of charge apps.
 Instead of blocking app if your quota goes out it charges you with the excess :-(

 > I ported into heroku platform: [https://heroku.com/](https://heroku.com/)